When Can Babies Have Strawberries, Its Benefits And Recipes

 When Can Babies Have Strawberries?

-Most healthy babies eating solid foods can have strawberries from around six months (1).
+Most healthy babies eating solid foods can have strawberries from around six months(1).
 First, you can feed smooth, lump-free strawberry puree or mash to babies in small amounts.
-Once the infant develops the taste and digestibility for the fruit, you can add strawberries to purees made with different fruits and vegetables, such as banana, apple, papaya, or butternut squash.
+Once the infant develops the taste and digestibility for the fruit, you can add it to vegetable and fruit purees for babies along with other fruits such as banana, apple, papaya, or butternut squash.

 When babies start eating strawberries, they may develop rashes around their mouths.
-Parents may link these rashes to an allergic reaction, but strawberries are hypoallergeniciXA product with the least amount of allergy-inducing components , and these rashes usually develop due to the fruit’s acidic nature.
+Parents may link these rashes to an allergic reaction, but strawberries are hypoallergeniciA product with the least amount of allergy-inducing components , and these rashes usually develop due to the fruit’s acidic nature.
 According to experts, these rashes are more common in babies with sensitive skin and eczema (2).
 Nevertheless, be cautious and discuss any history of your baby’s food allergies with a pediatrician before serving strawberries to your child.

 Nutritional Value Of Strawberries